ProcessWORKAboutbook a call

 How long will a post-production color grade take?

-• Receiving and prepping your project file and raw footage
+• Prepping your project file and raw footage

-Commerical campaigns, short films, feature-length documentaries—they all have different timelines to consider.
-Reach out directly and we can discuss further!
+Commercial campaigns, short films, feature-length documentaries — they all have different timelines to consider.
+Reach out directly and I'll share my rate sheet and give you a quick estimate.

 What files do you require to build a Show LUT?

-Building our Show LUT aims to translate your specific camera’s color space into your specified color palette.
-We must test this color palette across many different lighting scenarios to ensure that all values remain intact.
+Building a Show LUT translates your camera's color space into your specified palette — tested across multiple lighting scenarios to make sure all values hold.

-What can I expect from a Live remote color session?
+What can I expect from a Live remote color session in post?

 We plan to shoot in very dark scenarios.
-Any recommends?
+Any advice?

 Swatch Four?
 What's the meaning behind the name?